-- (b) Comprehensive assessment.
+- §483.20(b) Comprehensive assessments-

 - (1) Resident assessment instrument.
-A facility must make a comprehensive assessment of a resident's needs.
+A facility must make a comprehensive assessment of a resident's needs, strengths, goals, life history and preferences, using the resident assessment instrument (RAI) specified by CMS.
 The assessment must include at least the following:

 - (i) Identification and demographic information.

 - (ii) Customary routine.

-- (iii) Cognitive patterns.
+- (iii)Cognitive patterns.

 - (iv) Communication.

 - (v) Vision.

 - (vi) Mood and behavior patterns.

 - (vii) Psychosocial well-being.

 - (viii) Physical functioning and structural problems.

-- (ix) Continence.
+- (ix)Continence.

 - (x) Disease diagnoses and health conditions.

 - (xi) Dental and nutritional status.

 - (xii) Skin condition.

 - (xiii) Activity pursuit.

 - (xiv) Medications.

 - (xv) Special treatments and procedures.

-- (xvi) Discharge potential.
+- (xvi) Discharge planning.

-- (xvii) Documentation of summary information regarding the additional assessment performed through the resident assessment protocols.
+- (xvii) Documentation of summary information regarding the additional assessment performed on the care areas triggered by the completion of the Minimum Data Set (MDS).

 - (xviii) Documentation of participation in assessment.

-The assessment process must include direct observation and communication with the resident, as well as communication with licensed and non-licensed direct care staff members on all shifts.
+The assessment process must include direct observation and communication with the resident, as well as communication with licensed and nonlicensed direct care staff members on all shifts.

+- (2) When required.
+Subject to the timeframes prescribed in §413.343(b) of this chapter, a facility must conduct a comprehensive assessment of a resident in accordance with the timeframes specified in paragraphs (b)(2) (i) through (iii) of this section.
+The timeframes prescribed in §413.343(b) of this chapter do not apply to CAHs.

+- (i) Within 14 calendar days after admission, excluding readmissions in which there is no significant change in the resident's physical or mental condition.
+(For purposes of this section, "readmission" means a return to the facility following a temporary absence for hospitalization or for therapeutic leave.)